wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```

-#### Pushing docker containers to kubenodes, and restund nodes.
+#### Pushing container images to kubenodes, restund nodes and load them into containerd.
-With docker being installed on all nodes that need it, seed all container images:
+With ctr being installed on all nodes that need it, seed all container images:

 ```
 d ansible-playbook -i ./ansible/inventory/offline/hosts.ini ansible/seed-offline-containerd.yaml